 “What you do is build Texas.
 Make Texas better,” Kacal told the group.
 “Legislators need to hear your story.
 You need to make your points loud and clear while advocating on behalf of your industry and why it is so important to this state.”

-One-on-one meetings between TACA member companies and 70 legislators and their staffs were held in the afternoon.
+One-on-one meetings between both TACA member companies and 70 legislators and their staffs took place in the afternoon.
 During the meetings, a primary topic of discussion included the importance of establishing consistent and predictable regulatory policies, a process requiring a delicate balance between sustaining growth and ensuring appropriate protections of the environment.

-TACA anticipates an increased demand for new construction and infrastructure brought on by Texas’ continued population growth, which is estimated at 1,000-1,400 new residents a day.
+TACA anticipates an increased demand for both new construction and infrastructure brought on by Texas’ continued population growth.
+They estimate the growth is ranging from1,000-1,400 new residents a day.
 Much of the construction material required for these jobs is sourced locally and used to construct homes, schools, hospitals, bridges, roads and highways.

-For more information on how TACA member companies enhance our daily lives, please visit www.tx-taca.org.
+For further information on how TACA member companies enhance our daily lives, please visit www.tx-taca.org.

 The Texas Aggregates & Concrete Association (TACA) is the main resource for the aggregate, concrete, cement and other associated industries in Texas.
 The association represents its member companies by providing industry information to the public, media, policymakers and regulators; advocating for industry issues; ensuring member companies commit to conducting business with integrity, respect, transparency and honest communication; and creating industry training courses and materials that help members effectively manage their businesses.